polevaultweb/instagrate-to-wordpress/readme.txt

-=== Instagrate to WordPress ===
+=== Intagrate Lite - Instagram Image Publishing ===
 Contributors: polevaultweb
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=R6BY3QARRQP2Q
 Plugin URI: http://www.polevaultweb.com/plugins/instagrate-to-wordpress/
 Author URI: http://www.polevaultweb.com/
 Tags: instagram, posts, integration, automatic, post, wordpress, posting, images Requires at least: 3.0
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 1.2.5
+Stable tag: 1.2.6

 Integrate your Instagram images and your WordPress blog with automatic posting of new images into blog posts.

 == Description ==

-**[Instagrate Pro](https://instagrate.com/)** The pro version of this plugin with many more features can be found [here](https://instagrate.com/)
+**[Intagrate](https://intagrate.io/)** The pro version of this plugin with many more features can be found [here](https://intagrate.io/)

-The Instagrate to WordPress plugin allows you to automatically integrate your Instagram account with your WordPress blog.
+This plugin allows you to automatically integrate your Instagram images with your WordPress blog.

 No more manual embedding Instagram images into your posts, let this plugin take care of it all.